EMHA DESIGN REVIEW COMMITTEE BAD FAITH

 - intentional deception, dishonesty, or failure to meet an obligation or duty

-The EMHA Board of Directors simply refuse to consider that the homeowner might be telling the truth, or does not care whether the event occurred as the homeowner claimed.
-They have taken the approach that they will simply defame the homeowner, call him a liar and demonstrate that his request is somehow unreasonable in light of Association rules and unwritten policies.
+The EMHA Board of Directors simply refuse to consider that Homeowner X might be telling the truth, or does not care whether the event occurred.
+They have taken the approach that they will simply defame Homeowner X, call him a liar and demonstrate that his request is somehow unreasonable in light of Association rules and unwritten policies.

 This approach has proven, so far, to be expensive and has produced little benefit to EMHA or its members.